redhat-cop/ocp4-helpernode/docs/quickstart.md

 cd ocp4-helpernode
 ```

-If you're using CentOS 8, you'll need to enable the EPEL repo
+If you're using CentOS 8, you'll need to enable the EPEL repo **FIRST**

 ```
 yum -y install epel-release